-AR3T supports the development of ex vivo and in vivo technologies that will enhance the understanding of stem cell responses to stimulation.
+AR3T supports the development of ex vivo and in vivo technologies that will enhance the understanding of stem cell response to stimulation.

 Tissue loading is a powerful means for modulating the tissue microenvironment and promoting healing, a concept that serves as a cornerstone for Regenerative Rehabilitation research.
 A better understanding of the direct response of stem cells to extrinsic signals within the dynamic microenvironment will ultimately aid in the informed prescription of rehabilitation protocols for patients.

-Objective: AR3T supports researchers who are developing novel technologies that will enable cutting-edge investigations in Regenerative Rehabilitation research.
+Objective: AR3T supports the development of novel technologies that will enable cutting-edge investigations in Regenerative Rehabilitation research.
 The ideal proposal will lead to a research tool that will propel further Regenerative Rehabilitation investigations.

 Dr. Todd McDevitt, Gladstone Institute of Cardiovascular Disease: Development and testing of an ex vivo system for the mechanical conditioning of stem cell microtissue constructs.

 Dr. Thomas Rando, Stanford University: Development of an automated analysis system of mouse gait to assess functional recovery after injury.

 Dr. Gunes Uzer, Boise State University: Replicating marrow mechanics of stem cells ex vivo.

 Dr. Ngan Huang, Stanford University: Stretchable tissue chips for customizable rehabilitative microenvironments.